 $ gmx mdrun -v

-It will be finished in a few steps depending upon your number of steps provided.
+It will be finished in a few steps depending upon the number of steps provided.
 In order to know, whether the energy minimization was run successfully, the potential energy must be negative and Fmax must be less than 1000 KJ/mol/nm which was set as the maximum force in the em.mdp file.

 8. Running MD Simulation